Rishabh-data/data-version-control/README.md

 Data-Version-Control
 ==============================

-This is a test to understand the working of Data Version Control
+This is a test to understand the working of Data Version Control.

 Project Organization
 ------------